<?xml version="1.0" encoding="utf-8"?>

 Using medium-fidelity wireframes

 • It's the next step in a comprehensive design process.
-If your project has the time and budget, medium-fidelity wireframes are the next iteration after low-fidelity wireframes are established.
-Adding a bit more detail to your wireframes may help with fleshing out your design ideas.
+If your project has the time and budget, medium-fidelity wireframes are a natural progression after low-fidelity wireframes.
+Adding more detail helps flesh out your design ideas and gives a clearer picture of how the product will function.

 Exercise #8